 Apparel and Textiles

 Art and Design

 Advanced Apparel and Textiles

 Drawing 1 and 2

 Fashion Merchandising

-Fashion Construction and Design

-Computer Graphics
+Independent Study for FACS

 SCIENCE, TECHNOLOGY, ENGINEERING, & MATHEMATICS

 If you choose to work in the Science, Technology, Engineering, and Mathematics cluster, you have several avenues.
 One avenue is to do scientific research in laboratories or the field.
 Another option is to be involved in the planning and design of products and systems.
 The last avenue is to provide support to the scientists, mathematicians, and engineers so they can do their work.